 How do I view the standalone HTML file?

 The standalone HTML export option encodes and embeds your images directly into the code.
 This means you can simply double-click the file on your computer, or send it on a USB drive, and it will run offline without needing a web host.
+Because the images are base64-encoded and inserted into the HTML code the web page file will be very large, so it isn't suitable for online publishing.
+It is, however, great for local kiosk use!

 Why doesn't the tour in the ZIP file run locally?